 EMPLOYMENT EQUITY: AN EVEN BREAK, The Ontario Women's Directorate: 1987.

-Abstract: Presents managers in a supermarket environment discussing employment related problems associated with employment of visible minorities, women in non-traditional occupations, and disabled, as well as strategies for successfully integrating such people in the workforce.
+Abstract: Presents managers in a supermarket environment discussing employment related problems associated with employment of visible minorities, women in non-traditional occupations, and disabled.
 A major theme is that, for an Employment Equity initiative to be successful, managers must be prepared to confront their own prejudices and change their own behaviour in order to set a good example to junior staff.

-EMPLOYMENT EQUITY, AN OVERVIEW OF POLICIES AND PROGRAMS IN ONTARIO, Campbell, Elaine: 1993.
+EMPLOYMENT EQUITY, AN OVERVIEW OF POLICIES AND PROGRAMS IN ONTARIO, Campbell, Elaine.

 Abstract: Reviews the implementation of employment equity in Ontario since the consolidation of human rights statutes in the 1960s.
 Begins with discussion of employment equity initiatives targeted at such groups as women, racial minorities, Aboriginals, Francophones, and the public service.
 This is followed by a review of implementation of employment equity in the broader public sector, including education, municipal government, health institutions, and the police, and in the private sector.